Greeble3D/scrollmapper/documentation/user/tutorials/tutorial_1.md

 - Parallel connections flow left to right.

 **Remember:**
-- Linear connections represent the progression of text, such as reading an account linearly.
+- Linear connections (top to bottom) represent the progression of text, such as reading an account linearly.
-- Parallel connections represent parallel thoughts or connected accounts, especially symbolically.
+- Parallel connections (left to right) represent parallel thoughts or connected accounts, especially symbolically.

 ### When Designing for Cross-References